jxtngx/lm-eval-lab/README.md

 - the type of evals
 - the subtasks performed by the evals

-In other words: if we own an M-series MacBook Pro or have access to only a single NVIDIA A10G or Tesla T4, we will need to select a small language model (8B parameters or fewer) that has likely been quantized (made smaller, so to speak), and – while we can run each of (`Human`, `Judge`, `Synth`, `Harness`), we would want to limit the tasks included in `Harness` (defaults are [mmlu, hellaswag, gsm8k]) to achieve a reasonable run time.
+In other words: if we own an M-series MacBook Pro or have access to a single NVIDIA A10G or Tesla T4, we will need to select a small language model (8B parameters or fewer) that has likely been quantized (made smaller, so to speak), and – while we can run each of (`Human`, `Judge`, `Synth`, `Harness`), we would want to limit the tasks included in `Harness` (defaults are [mmlu, hellaswag, gsm8k]) to achieve a reasonable run time.

 ## Compute environments

-Assuming a single GPU, care ought to be take to load the model as efficiently as possible; which likely means that evals ought to be in a queue (a simple for loop).
+Assuming a single GPU, care ought to be taken to load the model as efficiently as possible; which likely means that evals ought to be in a queue (a simple for loop) in order to load the model one time only.
+As such – the model ought to be an attribute of `Evaluator`.
 Though not ideal in terms of reducing run times, iterating through the evals one at a time will help to avoid out-of-memory errors we may encounter if attempting to run evals in parallel in compute limited environments.

 In a multi-GPU environment, run times could be reduced by distributing simple evals (`Human`, `Judge`) to one device, and complex evals (`Synth`, `Harness`) on the remainder of the devices.
 Though this requires knowledge of backend APIs that have to do with device count and device placement (including CPU offloading).

-Such design decisions require selecting dependencies based on device awareness i.e. distributed evals or single device evals; and device architecture – Apple's MPS, NVIDIA's CUDA etc.
+Such design decisions require selecting dependencies based on device awareness i.e. distributed evals or single device evals; and device architectures – Apple's MPS, NVIDIA's CUDA etc.

 ## Notes